-Why is Japan’s Mid-Market Buzzing?Co-Founder and Partner of ROC Partners
+Why is Japan’s Mid-Market Buzzing?Managing Partner of AB Value Capital Partners

 The Japanese buyout market is attracting plenty of interest in the small- and mid-sized segment.
 This may come as a surprise for those outside the private equity industry, as they’re likely to remember the exit of U.S.-based private equity manager Ripplewood from Shinsei Bank in 2005, one of Japan’s largest and most successful private equity deals.
 Indeed, the early 2000s saw a run of large deals of more than 100 billion yen ($891 million), not limited to the Shinsei Bank deal.